 “The Visceral Garden” takes a darker turn.
-To create this work Douglas used macro photography of tissue specimens that mirror his own medical history – lungs constricted by asthma, nephrotic kidneys with blood vessels knitted together, compromised parathyroid, bone and immune system, the list continues as the collaborative nature of the body is unveiled.
-Douglas collaborates extensively with other artists in the realisation of his works -choreographers, sculptors, video and sound artists.
-In this way his practice enacts the kinds of collaborations that sustain life, those from organ to organ and cell to cell, in which decisions are made during molecular conversations in the rapidly unfolding conditions of the now.
+To create this work Willoughby used macro photography of tissue specimens that mirror her own medical history – lungs constricted by asthma, nephrotic kidneys with blood vessels knitted together, compromised parathyroid, bone and immune system, the list continues as the collaborative nature of the body is unveiled.
+Willoughby collaborates extensively with other artists in the realisation of her works -choreographers, sculptors, video and sound artists.
+In this way her practice enacts the kinds of collaborations that sustain life, those from organ to organ and cell to cell, in which decisions are made during molecular conversations in the rapidly unfolding conditions of the now.
 The body constantly emerges based on these decisions and, like a work of art, their cumulative effect determines the shape of our selfhood.

 Helen Pynor (originally published in ‘Fluid Threats: Notes on the Work of John A Douglas’ for Body Fluid II (redux) for Performance Space, Carriageworks and ISEA 2O13)